Parallelism Meets Adaptiveness: Scalable Documents Understanding in Multi-Agent LLM Systems: Abstract

 \section{Abstract}

 Large language model (LLM) agents have shown increasing promise for collaborative task completion.
 However, existing multi-agent frameworks often rely on static workflows, fixed roles, and limited inter-agent communication, reducing their effectiveness in open-ended, high-complexity domains.
-This paper proposes a coordination framework that enables adaptiveness through three core mechanisms: dynamic task routing, bidirectional feedback, and parallel agent evaluation.
-The framework allows agents to reallocate tasks based on confidence and workload, exchange structured critiques to iteratively improve outputs, and—crucially—compete on high-ambiguity subtasks with evaluator-driven selection of the most suitable result.
-We instantiate these principles in a modular architecture and demonstrate substantial improvements in factual coverage, coherence, and efficiency over static and partially adaptive baselines.
-Our findings highlight the benefits of incorporating both adaptiveness and structured competition in multi-agent LLM systems.
+This paper presents a multi-agent coordination framework that improves the accuracy of Large Language Models (LLMs) in complex financial document analysis.
+Unlike existing frameworks that rely on static routing or linear workflows, our approach introduces \textit{Parallel Agent Evaluation}, a mechanism where multiple agents compete on high-ambiguity subtasks.
+A centralized evaluator scores these parallel outputs based on factuality and coherence to select the optimal result.
+We evaluate this architecture on SEC 10-K filings, demonstrating a 27\% improvement in compliance accuracy and a 74\% reduction in revision rates compared to standard static baselines.
+These results validate that structured competition and dynamic routing significantly reduce hallucinations in high-stakes document understanding.